 Prizes

-The Torsten Söderberg Foundation awards or has awarded prizes in medicine, economics, jurisprudence, design and crafts, commerce and journalism in the Foundation's main fields.
-The prizes are intended to highlight outstanding achievements in each field and to stimulate further research and development.
+The Torsten Söderberg Foundation awards or has awarded prizes in medicine, economics, law, design and crafts, commerce, and journalism within the foundation’s main areas of focus.
+The prizes are intended to highlight outstanding achievements in each field and to encourage further research and development.

 Related news